bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 important but it's possible that there may be issues with very old versions.

-All the required R packages except optparse can be installed in a single step by installing the complete tidyverse by running the following within an R session:
+All the required R packages except optparse can be installed in a single step by installing the complete tidyverse within an R session:

 ```
 install.packages("tidyverse")